psycopg/psycopg/docs/api/objects.rst

     .. autoattribute:: savepoint_name
     .. autoattribute:: connection
-    .. autoattribute:: status
+    .. attribute:: status

         The current status of the transaction.
-Returns a `Transaction.Status` enum value indicating whether the transaction is active, committed, rolled back, or failed.

-        Possible values:

-        - `!NOT_STARTED`: Transaction created but not yet entered
-        - `!ACTIVE`: Transaction is currently active
-        - `!COMMITTED`: Transaction successfully committed
-        - `!ROLLED_BACK_EXPLICITLY`: Transaction explicitly rolled back
-        - `!ROLLED_BACK_WITH_ERROR`: Transaction rolled back due to an error
-        - `!FAILED`: Transaction failed due to connection failure
+        :type: `~psycopg.Transaction.Status`

         See :ref:`transaction-status` for more details and examples.

 .. autoclass:: AsyncTransaction()

+    The class differs from `Transaction` for the following details:

     .. autoattribute:: connection

+.. class:: psycopg.Transaction.Status()
+.. autoclass:: psycopg.AsyncTransaction.Status()

+    .. note: `:members:` doeesn't seem to work currently.
+Nested class problem?

+    .. attribute:: NON_STARTED

+        Transaction created but not yet entered.

+    .. attribute:: ACTIVE

+        Transaction currently active (inside the `!with` block).

+    .. attribute:: COMMITTED

+        Transaction successfully committed.

+    .. attribute:: ROLLED_BACK_EXPLICITLY

+        The transaction was explicitly rolled back (by raising `~psycopg.Rollback` or calling `!transaction(force_rollback=True)`).

+    .. attribute:: ROLLED_BACK_WITH_ERROR

+        The transaction was rolled back due to an exception raised within the transaction block.

-    .. autoattribute:: status
+    .. attribute:: FAILED

-        The current status of the transaction.
-Returns a `AsyncTransaction.Status` enum value.
-See `Transaction.status` for details.
+        The transaction failed due to a connection failure (e.g., the connection was closed or became unavailable during the transaction).

 .. autoexception:: Rollback